TOPPS BASEBALL CARDS NZ

 As MLB and its stars maintained a captivated international audience into the 90s, Topps baseball cards remained a popular collecting pastime in Kiwi homes.
 Iconic rookie cards emerged like Griffey Jr., Pudge Rodriguez, and Barry Bonds.
 Regional factory sets and oddballs like Upper Deck entered the mainstream market alongside flagship Topps.
 Card shops proliferated as a specialized collecting niche business.

-Read also: EBAY BASEBALL CARDS SELL PRICES
+Read also: DIAMOND KINGS BASEBALL CARDS WORTH MONEY

 The bubble would burst by the early 1990s.
 Oversaturation, recession, and speculation crashing prices took their toll on the industry.
 Many NZ card shops closed up as interest waned.
 Remaining collectors turned to completing master sets, focusing on favorite teams or building full Reggie Jackson collections.
 Still, Topps products found their way into Kiwi collections through the remainder of the 90s until distribution steadily declines.